The Princess on the Glass Hill: Czech Republic

 In the Moravian tale Janíček s voničkou ("Janicek with the perfume"), Janicek, a prince, dresses in peasant attire and travels to a king's castle.
 On his way, he gives alms to four beggars and is rewarded with four magical items: a musket, a club, a whistle and a bag.
 He employs himself as a shepherd in the king's country.
 One day, he herds the sheep to the forest and sees a castle in the distance.
 He enters the castle and faces a giant, killing him with the musket.
-The next day and the day after, he kils the giant's other brothers and takes control of the castle.
+The next day and the day after, he kills the giant's other brothers and takes control of the castle.
 Soon after, he opens a closet and two servants appear.
 Janicek also takes three fragrant flowers from the garden and gives to the princess.
 Later, once each month, a procession of princes pass under the princess's balcony, and each time Janicek grabs her handkerchief when riding a white horse with silver bridle, a red horse with golden bridle, and a black horse with diamond ornaments.

 Author Božena Němcová published a variant titled Diwotworný meč, wherein the prince acquires a magical sword and is helped by a talking horse.
 Some time later, the prince travels to a kingdom where the king built a dam on a huge circle, placing his daughter upon it, and promised his daughter for anyone who jumped very high and got the gifts his daughter held with her.
 The prince is successful and the tale continues as ATU 314, "The Goldener" (the prince as gardener), after the horse instructs the prince to disguise himself as a lame and ugly gardener.

 Czech author Václav Tille (writing under pseudonym Václav Říha) published the tale Tátoš: a man's three sons are tasked with guarding his fields.
 On the first two nights, a fox approaches the older brothers and asks for a bit of food to eat.
 Both shoo it away.
 On the third night, the youngest son, Jan, shares a bit of food with the fox and it warns him of the Tátoš (a powerful and magical horse) that comes in the night.
-Jan tames the horse and uses it to beat the king's challenge: to jump very high and reach the three princesses sat atop a "gallery" ornated with diamonds and gems.
+Jan tames the horse and uses it to beat the king's challenge: to jump very high and reach the three princesses sat atop a "gallery" ornate with diamonds and gems.
 In the second part of the tale (type ATU 530A), the king sends his new sons-in-law after a cooper pine tree with silver branches and golden pines, and a jumping goat with golden horns and a white beard.